Learn Together - Less Intimidating, More Fun! Perfect for friends & family.

 From a registered medical practitioner (if required)

-Collect required documents and photocopies
+Collect all required documents listed above

 Examiner may ask you to identify vehicle controls, check mirrors, lights, and perform basic safety checks.